Xavier Hommaire de Hell: Biography

 With the help of his wife, he embarked on Les steppes de la mer Caspienne (1844–1847) and in 1845 was awarded the Legion of Honour.

 After receiving a grant of 3,000 francs per year from the Ministry of Commerce and Agriculture, he left with his wife and the painter Jules Laurens on an extended journey to the Orient.
-In Turkey, he wrote reports on trade in the Bosporous and the Black Sea before proceeding to Persia.
+In Turkey, he wrote reports on trade in the Bosporus and the Black Sea before proceeding to Iran.
 As he expected the journey to be difficult, he sent his wife back to France, travelling only with Laurens.
-In June 1847, they sailed to Trabzon, entering Persia through Diyarbakir and Lake Van that November.
+In June 1847, they sailed to Trabzon, entering Iran through Diyarbakir and Lake Van that November.
 In February 1848, he finally arrived in Tehran after suffering from cholera and ophthalmia on the way.
-With the help of the French ambassador, he met Mohammad Shah Qajar who entrusted him with studying the feasibility of a canal bringing water from the River Shahrood to the Savojbolagh plain.
+With the help of the French ambassador, he met Mohammad Shah Qajar who entrusted him with studying the feasibility of a canal bringing water from Shahrud river to the Savojbolagh plain.
 Hommaire left for Mazandaran in May 1848 where he carried out surveys including a study of the Mosque of Varamin.
 He returned to Tehran to complete his research notes and then travelled to Isfahan.
 He arrived there seriously ill and died two weeks later on 29 August 1848.
 Laurens sent his notes back to his wife in Paris who completed a full account of his travels (1856–1860) subsidized by the French authorities.